denniskigen/ampath-forms-old/docs/platform/fields-reference.md

 ## radio

 Renders a radio input.
-You can select at most one option from a radio list.
+A radio input allows users to select an option from a list.
+All options are displayed at the same time and only one option from the available choices can be selected.

 Below is an example of a radio input for a field labelled `Type of Care` with options for HIV Care: